-Credible pathways to potential harm that were considered included exposure of people or other desirable organisms3 to the GM plant material, potential for persistence or dispersal of the GMOs, and transfer of the introduced genetic material to non-GM safflower plants.
+Credible pathways to potential harm that were considered included exposure of people or other desirable organisms to the GM plant material, potential for persistence or dispersal of the GMOs, transfer of the introduced genetic material to non-GM canola plants and potential for fitness advantages to pest organisms.
 Potential harms associated with these pathways included toxicity and allergenicity to people, toxicity to desirable animals, and environmental harms due to weediness.

 The risk assessment concludes that risks to the health and safety of people or the environment from the proposed dealings are negligible.
 No specific risk treatment measures are required to manage these negligible risks.
 The principal reasons for the conclusion of negligible risks are that the proposed limits and controls, such as not using GM plant material in commercial human food or animal feed, will effectively minimise exposure to the GMOs.
-In addition, there is no evidence to suggest the introduced genetic modifications would lead to harm to people or the environment.
+In addition, there is currently no evidence to suggest the introduced genetic modifications would lead to harm to people or the environment.